puppetlabs/puppetlabs-apt/README.md

 ## Overview

-The apt module provides a simple interface for managing APT source, key, and definitions with Puppet.
+The apt module provides a simple interface for managing Apt source, key, and definitions with Puppet.

 ## Module Description